xaanyaax/Eye-Cancer-AI-Model/README.md

 ![Screenshot from 2025-07-09 22-30-28](https://github.com/user-attachments/assets/b0fe1c85-c73e-4c71-a5b3-bb89f369daf2)

+🟥 AI Model Access
+The trained AI model (AI.pth) is not included in this repository due to GitHub’s file size limitations.

 🧠 About the AI Model
 This repository contains a custom PyTorch implementation of a dual-purpose deep learning model that performs both semantic segmentation and image-level classification.